ocapn/syrup/draft-specification.md

 ### Dictionaries

 Dictionaries are unordered maps between keys and values representing structures where keys can be easily looked up to retrieve values.
+Any valid syrup value can be used as a key or value in a dictionary.

 Dictionaries begin with a `{` character and then serialize each key value pair one after another, and finally ending in a `}`.
-The key value pairs are serialized according to their types with no seperator between.
+The key value pairs are serialized according to their types with no separator between.

 In order to ensure the same dictionary always serializes to the same sequence of octets (its canonicalized form).
 Sorting is done by first serializing all keys to their respective Syrup values and then the dictionary is sorted on those values.
 Refer to the [Sorting Algorithm section](#sorting-algorithm) for comparing two values.